 Occupants may experience health effects in buildings where there is more CO2.
 But the symptoms are usually due to the other contaminants in the air.
 They also build up as a result of insufficient ventilation.
 At high levels, the carbon dioxide itself can cause headache, dizziness, nausea and other symptoms.
 This could occur when exposed to levels above 5,000 ppm for many hours.
 At even higher levels of CO2 can cause asphyxiation as it replaces oxygen in the blood-exposure to concentrations around 40,000 ppm is immediately dangerous to life and health.
 CO2 poisoning, however, is very rare.

 Carbon Dioxide Levels and Your Health

 Keeping levels less than 700 ppm above the outdoor air concentration is an indication that sufficient outdoor air is being brought into the environment.
 This will help control other pollutants at acceptable levels.
-IAQ research has shown that building occupant complaints will be observed as the indoor concentration of carbon dioxide increases about 700 ppm to 800 ppm above the outside level.
+IAQ research has shown that building occupant complaints happen as the indoor concentration of carbon dioxide increases about 700 ppm to 800 ppm above the outside level.
 Carbon dioxide levels are an indicator that other pollutants from indoor sources may exist at irritating and observable levels.